Ouest-France/platform/packages/blockprovider-example/README.md

 This BlockProvider exposes:

-* a block that displays bitcoin current value
+* a block that displays Bitcoin's current value

 ### Online demo